thomasloupe/Slackord/README.md

 # Features
 1. `Cross platform` - Works on Windows(x64) and Mac(x64).
-1. `Imports channels` - Slackord will automatically recreate all your Slack channels on Discord.
+1. `Imports channels` - Slackord will automatically recreate all your Slack channels on Discord along with their descriptions.
 1. `Batch parsing/posting` - Instead of importing JSON files individually, Slackord will read your entire Slack export directory for JSON files, and parse/post them to Discord.
 1. `Output window` - Slackord has a log window that will warn you if anything went wrong.
-1. `Progress Bar` - Slackord has a progress bar for parsing and posting messages to Discord.
+1. `Progress bar` - Slackord has a progress bar for parsing and posting messages to Discord.
+1. `Slack-to-Discord markdown` - Slackord will convert messages with markdown to Discord markdown.
 1. `Auto rate-limit detection` - Slackord limits the messages it sends over time so it doesn't spam or get itself squelched for posting too often.
 1. `Ease-of-use` - Slackord only needs to be set up once, and it'll remember your bot's token, making future imports easy.
 1. `Multiple Discord Servers` - Slackord can discern which Discord server it's in and can post to the server(s) you choose.